 History of Plain City

-By the late 1920’s Plain City had become an important railroad shipping point for livestock.
-Droves of sheep and cattle were driven through the center of town and down Maple Street (then Railroad Street) to the pens and loading chutes across from the depot.
+By the late 1920s, Plain City had become a crucial railroad shipping point for livestock.
+Droves of sheep and cattle were driven through the town center to the pens and loading areas near the railroad depot on Maple Street.

 Throughout the late 20th century, Plain City underwent a transformative period of growth and modernization.
 Despite this progress, the town managed to preserve its historical charm, with many architectural gems showcasing a blend of Victorian, Gothic Revival, and Colonial Revival styles.